Lapland-UAS-Tequ/tequ-jetson-basler-nodered/README.md

   - Send tensor to Triton Inference Server for object detection using "ssd-example-model" that detects common things
   - Post-process Triton Inference Server response
   - Annotate detected objects to images
+  - Send annotated images to Tequ-API based on object detection threshold

 Real time video streams will be available in following addresses: